 Cotton Electric's board of trustees is comprised of nine trustees, each representing one of the nine districts in Cotton's service territory.
 Just like you, Cotton Electric's trustees are members of CEC.
 Trustees are elected for a threeyear term and may be re-elected.
 They are elected on a staggered basis so there will always be experienced and knowledgeable trustees managing your cooperative.
 The members vote at their District Meeting to elect their trustee.

-SHAN FILES in OK Dozer Service and is a two daughters. farmer-rancher.
+SHAN FILES Velma.
+Mr. Files was appointed to the board in 2010.
+He and his wife, Starlet, have two He is a retired educator.
+He in OK Dozer Service and is a two daughters. farmer-rancher.